Schemex: Discovering Structural Abstractions from Examples: Schemex System

-\item \textbf{Ensure examples share structural similarities before developing schemas.} Generalizing across structurally different examples can produce weak or overly broad schemas.
-Clustering provides a safeguard by grouping examples that share latent similarities.
-This prevents overgeneralization and establishes a basis for abstraction, consistent with sensemaking accounts that stress organizing artifacts to reveal structure \cite{pirolli2005sensemaking,gentner1983structure}.
+\item \textbf{Ensure examples share structural similarities before developing schemas.} Generalizing across structurally different examples can result in overly broad schemas.
+Schemex addresses this by clustering examples that share latent structural similarities, preventing overgeneralization and establishing a basis for abstraction.

-\item \textbf{Evaluate schema quality by applying it to examples.} Schema quality cannot be judged abstractly—it becomes visible only when applied across diverse cases.
-Schemex operationalizes this principle by applying schemas, inspecting contrasts, and revising iteratively.
-This apply-and-test cycle reflects research on contrastive learning and near-boundary reasoning \cite{settles2009active}.
+\item \textbf{Evaluate schema quality by applying it to examples.} Schema quality is difficult to assess in the abstract - patterns that appear coherent in isolation often break down when applied across diverse cases.
+Schemex operationalizes this by applying schemas to examples, examining contrasts, and supporting iterative revision.